The Voter Information Campaign

-The two key information products for electors are the VIC and the Guide to the Federal Election.
-Complementary products have been tailored to focus on a theme or a target group.
+The two key information products for electors were the VIC and the Guide to the Federal Election.
+Complementary products were tailored to focus on a theme or a target group.

 Elections Canada manages accounts in both official languages on Twitter, Facebook, Instagram, LinkedIn, and YouTube channels.

-We will use these media to help increase awareness of where, when and ways to register and vote, voter identification requirements, and employment opportunities.
-These channels also make it easy for followers to share our digital communication products.
+We used these media to help increase awareness of where, when and ways to register and vote, voter identification requirements, and employment opportunities.
+These channels also made it easy for followers to share our digital communication products.

 National Outreach Activities in Support of Communication

-Elections Canada collaborates with national, regional and local organizations serving our target groups of electors facing access and information barriers greater than those of the general population.
+Elections Canada collaborated with national, regional and local organizations serving our target groups of electors facing access and information barriers greater than those of the general population.

-Through formal contracts and verbal agreements, these organizations will disseminate Elections Canada information products electronically or through in-person briefings prior to and during the general election.
-They are encouraged to promote Elections Canada's online registration service in their communications and at their events prior to the election.
+Through formal contracts and verbal agreements, these organizations disseminated Elections Canada information products electronically or through in-person briefings prior to and during a federal election.
+They were encouraged to promote Elections Canada's online registration service in their communications and at their events, prior to the election.

 Community Relations Officers

-A network of more than 2000 community relations officers (CROs) will once again be recruited to conduct local outreach activities during the election period aimed at our identified target groups: youth; Aboriginal electors; seniors living in residences and long-term care facilities; ethnocultural communities; and homeless electors
+A network of more than 2000 community relations officers (CROs) were once again recruited to conduct local outreach activities during the election period aimed at identified target groups: youth; Aboriginal electors; seniors living in residences and long-term care facilities; ethnocultural communities; and homeless electors

-They are responsible for promoting the online registration service, providing basic election information with specific emphasis on the voter identification requirements, and, as appropriate, supporting the letter of confirmation process.
+They were responsible for promoting the online registration service, providing basic election information with specific emphasis on the voter identification requirements, and, as appropriate, supporting the letter of confirmation process.

 Return to source of Footnote 1 This includes people age 65+ who live in hospitals, nursing homes, residences for senior citizens, facilities that are a mix of both a nursing home and a residence for senior citizens, as well as residential care facilities for persons with disabilities and addictions.